gboulant/musicall/README.md

 ## Technical features

-The executable program [cmds/plotwave](cmds/plotwave) shows how to plot the wave form using the matplotlib python library.
+The executable program [demos/d02.waveplot](demos/d02.waveplot) shows how to plot a wave timeseries using the matplotlib python library.
 It is in fact a technical demonstration of how to call go functions from a python context using C go.